-The objective of this research is to identify the existing delay issues, utilization of GIS and UAV, and useful GIS data, in the Rehabilitation Project of Disaster Stricken Agricultural Land and Facilities by the administration of Japan.
+The objective of this research is to identify the existing delay issues including the application state and usefulness of GIS and UAV in the Rehabilitation Project of Disaster Stricken Agricultural Land and Facilities by the administration of Japan.
 From the results, it aims to form a suggestive method for improvement of the rehabilitation management.
 Japan is targeted as a research site as one of the world-leading countries in the disaster prevention and mitigation measures.
 It is expected that the results of this research is applied to other disaster-prone countries.
 The kind of disaster was focused on earthquake including tsunami and flood disasters including heavy rainfall and storm.

 The research applied questionnaire survey for data collection and statistically analyzed the results.
 The questionnaire survey sheets were distributed to a section of the agricultural department, which is in charge of the rehabilitation project, in all the forty-seven prefectural offices and prefectural Land Improvement Association offices for a few prefectures in Japan.
 The questionnaire sheet was consisted of two versions, earthquake disaster including tsunami, and flood disaster including heavy rainfall and storm.
-The questions were mainly regarding the existing issues to cause the disaster recovery projects delayed or lengthened in case of the last disaster that each prefecture experienced since 2000, and the use state of GIS and UAV as well as the useful GIS data for the rehabilitation.
+The questions were mainly concerned about the existing issues that cause the disaster recovery projects delayed or lengthened in case of the last disaster that each prefecture experienced since 2000, the application state of GIS and UAV, and the useful GIS data for the rehabilitation.

-The sheets were made in Japanese and distributed by email between September and November 2017.
-The questionnaire survey for each earthquake and flood disaster was responded by thirty-one prefectures (65.9%) out of forty-seven prefectures.
-Among them, thirty respondents are from prefectural offices and one is from Land Improvement Association.
+The questionnaire sheets were made in Japanese and distributed by email between September and November 2017 and responded by thirty-one prefectures out of forty-seven prefectures, that is 65.9%.
+Among them, thirty respondents are from prefectural offices and one is from Land

+Improvement Association.
 Prefectures which experienced the rehabilitation project for earthquake since 2000 were nineteen, and all of the thirty-one prefectures experienced the project caused by flood disasters.
-The number of valid response was low for some questions due to the lack of information or still under the investigation in some prefectures.
+The number of valid response was low for some questions due to the lack of information or still being under the investigation.

 The limitation of this research can be attributed to the target of respondents and the limit of the objective disasters.
 In Japan, each municipality including city, town or village rather than the prefectural office is more directly in charge of the rehabilitation project.
 Therefore, there is a possibility to obtain more detailed and accurate data from municipalities than prefectural offices.
 In addition to that, the questions about the cause of delay were intended to inquire only about the latest case that each prefecture experienced after 2000.
-As the situation and issues vary from disaster to disaster, the results can differ depending on which disaster is selected in each prefecture.
+As the situation and issues vary from disaster to disaster, the results can differ depending on the case of disaster selected in each prefecture.